 The waiting period might look like just another term in the game of jargon gymnastics.
-But when someone new joins your team, it’s really important to understand all the ins and outs of this key concept.
+But when a new hire joins your team, it’s really important to understand all the ins and outs of this key concept.

-Rolled out by the Affordable Care Act (ACA) in 2014, the requirement states that companies offering health insurance must make it available to employees within 90 days after they start.
+Rolled out by the Affordable Care Act (ACA) in 2014, the requirement states that companies offering health insurance must make it available to employees within a 90-day period after they start.
 Sounds simple enough, right?
 Not so fast.

 This article will explain why you should care about the waiting period, what it takes to comply, and how to use the timeframe to underscore the values your company believes in.